 \subsection{Testing different hypotheses}

 We tested different hypotheses with our model, in order to select a particularly efficient model.
 Some of them are summarized in the Table \ref {tab4a}.

-Hypotheses H1 to H3 (elastic model) present a poor fit; the adjustments for coefficients $a_{m,0}$ are large, compensating partially the missing viscoelastic components.
+Hypotheses H1 to H3 (elastic model) present a poor fit; the adjustments for coefficients $a_{m,0}$ are large, compensating partially for the missing viscoelastic components.
 All viscoelastic models are notably better and exhibit smaller adjustments for $a_{m,0}$.
 Frequency dependence for $E_L$ and $G_{LT}$ seems evident.
 Hypothesis H4 shows a good accuracy, with only 9 fitted coefficients (and 11 adjustments).
-Augmenting the number of coefficients up to 60 brings only a marginal contribution (H5 to H7).
-Adjusting the other coefficients of Equation~(\ref{eq1}) in H8 and H9 improve the model, especially for the high modes.
+Increasing the number of coefficients up to 60 brings only a marginal contribution (H5 to H7).
+Adjusting the other coefficients of Equation~(\ref{eq1}) in H8 and H9 improve the model, especially for the higher modes (Notice that no multiple regression is used for H9).
 Our FEM computations (and consequently our metamodel) are probably attached with systematic errors in this frequency range.
-The influence of $E_T$ should eventually be considered.
+The influence of $E_T$ should possibly be considered.
 Between H8 and H9, the total number of components ($N\times K$) increases from 220 to 660.
 The adjustments within morphological classes are related: \textquotedblleft flexural\textquotedblright\ modes shows systematically lower values than neighboring \textquotedblleft transversal\textquotedblright\ modes.

-\subsubsection{Backward random validation}
+\subsection{Backward random validation}

 Following a suggestion by a referee, we applied a principal component analysis to simulated data computed after hypothesis H5: we assigned randomly a value for the 4 components and 55 reeds, following a normal distribution.
 We repeated this operation ten times.
 As expected, the PCA detected 4 factors capturing $91.2\%$ (Standard Deviation $1.3\%$) of the variance of the simulated data (mean: 42.6, 20.9, 16.2 and $11.5\%$ for each factor).
-This seems compatible with the analysis performed on the observed frequencies (§ \ref{pcaDefinition}): 4 factors: $91.2\%$ of the variance (53.6, 21.4, 10.8 and $5.4\%$ for each factor).
+This seems compatible with the analysis performed on the observed frequencies (Section \ref{pcaDefinition}): 4 factors: $91.2\%$ of the variance (53.6, 21.4, 10.8 and $5.4\%$ for each factor).